 The goal of any MICE planner is to design an event that will have an impact on attendees as well as to fulfil its objectives in terms of marketing; and social media can be extremely effective for both.
 Social platforms like Facebook, Twitter and YouTube have a huge influence on popular culture.
 Photo sharing platforms like Pinterest, Instagram and Flickr can be used to inspire new ideas and garner excitement for travel and events of all types.
 LinkedIn connects you to professionals worldwide, which can be very useful in spreading your message.

-Also be sure about your strategy: ask yourself if you want to use your website or blog as your central landing page, or if you want to market on a more holistic approach on various channels equally.
+Also be sure about your strategy: ask yourself if you want to use your website or blog as your central landing page.
+If you want to market on a more holistic approach on various channels equally.

 Speaking of blogging: everyone in the MICE or travel business should create their own blog.
 It should be short and updated frequently with current information that’s useful about the events, services or destinations you are trying to promote.
 Topics should be practical, like what you would have liked to know before you travelled there.
 Add a lot of photos and of course video throughout your blog.
 Make your blog interesting and informative and you will continue to garner readers.
 But be aware: it cannot be all about self-promotion.